nichkent/BCI-Final/README.md

     - 's': 1D array, EEG signal data array with potential NaN values indicating break or data saturation.
     - 'SampleRate': 1D array of sample rates listed for each trial.
 Always 250 Hz/second.
     - 'Classlabel': 1D array, numeric labels (1-4) indicating the movement class for each trial; NaN values denote test set trials.
-    - TRIG: 1D array, start time for each trial.
+    - 'TRIG': 1D array, start time for each trial.
-    - ArtifactSelection: 1D array, indicates trials with artifacts which were visually identified.
+    - 'ArtifactSelection': 1D array, indicates trials with artifacts which were visually identified.

 # Evaluation:
 Participants are expected to output continuous classification results for all four classes throughout each trial.
 A confusion matrix in the original study was built for each time-point between 0.0 s and 7.0 s, using which the accuracy and kappa coefficient are derived.